Missouri Press Association Constitution and Bylaws

 Section 2.
 Fees and Dues.
 The annual dues to the Association for all classes of membership shall be set by the Board of Directors.
 The Board of Directors shall be entitled to determine the date for the annual payment of dues and to provide for special dues assessment.
 Special registration fees for special events and conventions conducted by the Association shall also be determined by the Board of Directors.

-Section 4.
-Membership Suspension and Termination.
-Any member may be suspended or expelled for unbecoming professional conduct by an affirmative two-thirds vote of all members present at the official or special meeting, provided that the member to be so voted upon is given reasonable notice and opportunity to be heard by the membership prior to the action thereon.
+Section 6.
+Membership, Suspension and Termination.
+Any member may be suspended or expelled for unbecoming professional conduct by an affirmative two-thirds vote of all members present at the official or special meeting, provided that the member to be so voted upon is given reasonable notice and opportunity to be heard by the membership prior to the addition thereon.
 Members delinquent for 90 days in payment of dues shall be suspended, provided that members thus suspended can be reinstated within a period of one year upon payment of all indebtedness owed if so ordered by a two-thirds vote of the Board of Directors.
 The Board of Directors, in its discretion, may arrange for dues to be paid by installment or may waive such indebtedness.

 Article VI Section 1.
 Officers.
 To be an officer of the Missouri Press Association Board, the individual must be employed and actively working for a member organization.
 The officers of this Association shall be President, First Vice President, Second Vice President, Secretary, Treasurer, Executive Director, Past President, National Newspaper Association Representative and six Directors.
 These officers and directors shall, with the exception of the Executive Director, constitute the Board of Directors.
 Officers shall take office January 1, following election.
 The Secretary shall record the minutes of all meetings of the Board of Directors.